Title 040 | Chapter 005 | Regulation 010REG

 Approvals and Instructor Qualifications.(1)

-Any person, entity, or sponsor of a training course seeking to qualify it for credit shall provide to the office for evaluation:(a)
+Any person, entity, or sponsor of a training course seeking to qualify the course for credit shall provide to the office for evaluation:(a)

 An outline of the course in sufficient detail to disclose the pertinent material that is to be taught;(b)